AMI-system/pi_inferences/README.md

-# pi_inferences
+# Pi inferences

-Scripts to run inferences on embedded device
+This repository contains scripts to run inferences on embedded device.
+The scripts firstly perform insect detection on images, followed by species classification of the insect crops.